altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Here we go.

-### Take one: "This is my original storino, please no copy pasterino."
+### "This is my original storino, please no copy pasterino"

 The first iteration of the note-taking ceremony started by underlining everything that made sense to me.
 Since I was new to the literature for most topics, that was quite a lot of highlights and sometimes a bookmark on the whole page.
 After finishing a chapter, I was either copy-pasting highlights from the Kindle to a document or directly rewriting whatever the book says.